Project 1 EECS 370 (Fall 2024)

 3.2.
 Your Assembler’s Input and Outputs

 Note that the format for running the command must use command-line arguments for the file names (rather than standard input and standard output).
-Your program should store only the list of decimal numbers in the machine-code file, one instruction per line.
-The decimal numbers will range from \(-2^{31}\) to \((+2^{31}-1)\) (-2147483648 to 2147483647).
+Your program should store only the list of hexadecimal numbers in the machine-code file, one instruction per line.
 Any deviation from this format (e.g. extra spaces or empty lines) will render your machine-code file ungradeable.
 Any other output that you want the program to generate (e.g. debugging output) can be printed to standard output.

 Note to compile your assembler, see Appendix B Makefile tips